habibtalib/belich/README.md

 # belich
 Laravel admin dashboard totaly inspired by Nova, but with all the features and versatility that it does not have.

-The project is based on tailwindcss and jquery, eliminating Vuejs from the equation, since it impeded, from my point of view, the versatility of the project.
+The project is based on tailwindcss, vuejs and jquery.
+The objective of the project is to follow the Laravel Nova line, but without its the great dependence on Vuejs.
+This dependency is supplied by Jquery, giving the application greater versatility and customization.

 ## Status